arnhav/Regeneration/README.md

 # Regeneration
-A World Regeneration system for Atlas/Shiraxia.
+A World Regeneration system for Minecraft servers